Spring Awakening (musical): In other media

 In the television series 90210, the first few episodes contain the school and some of the characters as they prepare, and eventually perform in Spring Awakening, though in reality the amateur production rights were not available at the time.
 Parts of some songs and scenes are performed through the episodes, such as "Mama Who Bore Me" and "The Bitch of Living".
 Annie and Ty played the principal roles.

 The 2015 Broadway revival was featured in the award-winning documentary series Working in the Theatre produced by the American Theatre Wing.
 The 2018 television series Rise focuses on a high school English teacher attempting to put on a production of Spring Awakening while facing resistance from members of the community – including parents of cast members – who consider the material inappropriate for teenagers.

+The 2018 documentary short film Awakening: After Parkland follows five survivors of the Parkland high school shooting as they resume rehearsals for a community theater production of Spring Awakening in the aftermath of the shooting.